 - Faced with silver foil: Foam boards faced with silver foil are ideal for maintaining seasonal weather (warm in winter, cold in the summer).
 Additionally, they offer excellent acoustics and soundproofing.

 - Rigid foam insulation: Rigid foam insulation is a popular option for its cost and widespread availability.
-Rigid foam insulation is a standard form of crawl space insulation.
+Rigid foam insulation in the crawl space is a standard form of insulation.

 Getting Rid of the Old Insulation